-- Check your peace and calm level towards various areas of your life (husband, children, job, church, friends, and so on.)
-As you think about these areas, if you become tense, it is a sign you have negative stress energy from subconscious anxiety and fear It is hard to accept the fact you cannot control situations or people.
+- Check your peace and calm level toward various areas of your life (husband, children, job, church, friends, and so on.)
+As you think about these areas, and you become tense, it is a sign you have negative stress energy from subconscious anxiety and fear.
+It is hard to accept the fact you cannot control situations or people.
 You can only control your actions and reactions.
-You may have been abused as I have so you feel the need to control.
+You may have been abused as I have, so you feel the need to control.
 I get it.
 Give everything outside your control to God, because emotional stress causes physical stress.
 Stress is very damaging to our health, especially our GI system, if you are unfamiliar with the deteriorating effects of stress, I recommend you research it.

 - Next, ask God to remove pride.
 Pride develops when we are wronged in some way.
 These painful memories need to be healed as well.
 If you are easily offended, you have pride.
 Pride desires to control what people do and how they think.
 Read these posts for a better understanding: #1 Destroyer of All Relationships and the Solution and The Core Negative Heart Issue and HOW PRIDE DESTROYS

 - Write all your concerns and what you desire in a prayer format to God, giving Him control and accepting the outcome though you may not understand.
 Pray for wisdom to know what to do and how to respond.
 Put your prayers in an appropriately labeled box or journal, and each time you feel anxious, angry, or stressed, remind yourself that God’s got it.
 Philippians 4:6,7 states, “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 7) And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus,” Do you want this kind of peace in your life?
 I do.